 Contraindications for Joint Aspiration

-Unless there is strong suspicion of septic arthritis, a needle should not be passed through an area of infection (eg, overlying cellulitis) to avoid seeding of infection.
+Unless there is a strong suspicion of septic arthritis, a needle should not be passed through an area of infection (eg, overlying cellulitis) to avoid seeding of infection.

-Patients who are on anticoagulant therapy or have a bleeding conditions like hemophilia or thrombocytopenia are at increased risk for hemarthrosis with arthrocentesis.
+Patients who are on anticoagulant therapy or have a bleeding condition like hemophilia or thrombocytopenia are at increased risk for hemarthrosis with arthrocentesis.
 Whenever possible, aspiration should be delayed until the coagulopathy is reversed.

 Different Gauges of Needles to be Used